1966 - 1970 Vintage Action Man ('VAM') issued in UK.

 'Action Man' was first introduced in the UK by Palitoy in 1966.
 The concept was the first of it's kind - a fully poseable artist's dummy style action figure.
 First figures available to the UK were a soldier, sailor and pilot complete with basic uniforms and dog-tags.
-His launch was inspired by his American 'brother', the successful GI Joe figures of two years earlier, produced in the US by parent American company the Hasbro Toy Co.
-Both Action Man and GI Joe were virtually indistinguishable during the first period of hard, painted head figures (black, brown, blond, auburn), and only minor differences in detailing occurred.
-At the end of this first period, softer squeezable heads were produced that looked almost identical for a while.
+His launch was inspired by the success of his American 'brother', the successful GI Joe figures of two years earlier in 1964, produced in the US by parent American company the Hasbro Toy Co.
+Both Action Man and GI Joe were virtually indistinguishable during the first period of hard, painted head figures (black, brown, blond, red), and only minor differences in detailing occurred.
+At the tail end of this first period, a softer squeezable head were produced.
+Europe too were to have versions of the figure called Geyperman, and Group Action Joe.

-1970 saw a major change in the four year old Action man figure.
-A 'flocking' process that reproduced the effect of a crew-cut hairstyle was perfected and the blond and black flock-haired Action Man was introduced.
+1970 saw a major change in the four-year-old Action man figure.
+A 'flocking' process that reproduced the effect of a crew-cut hairstyle was perfected in the UK and the blond and black flock-haired Action Man was introduced.
 GI Joe was to copy this lead and gained his new look shortly after.
-The head was remodeled and was pliable with enhanced scar and convincing-looking skin, but the body remained essentially unchanged and in 1973 improved figures with 'gripping hands' were launched to heighten the figure's realism and play factor.
-These original gripping hands were a little delicate, especially when dressing the figure and protective cups were included with the figure to help guide the fingers past the clumsy seams found inside the sleeves of uniforms.
+The head was remodeled and was soft with enhanced scar and convincing-looking skin, but the body remained essentially unchanged and in 1973 improved figures with 'gripping hands' were launched to heighten the figure's realism and play factor.
+The first batch original gripping hands were a little delicate, especially when dressing the figure and a protective cup, metal at first then nylon, was included with the figure to help guide the fingers past the inner seams found inside the sleeves.
+These first batch perish and go hard after a few decades.

-Later versions were to benefit from stronger hands.
+Later versions were to benefit from stronger hands and these survive the ravages of time a little better.
 Bearded versions were soon launched which it seemed better suited the adventurer-themed costumes as did a rare sideburns (footballer) figure which quickly was given the nickname 'George Best' after Manchester United's star player.
 A wealth of clothing and vehicles had by now enhanced the quickly expanding range, including sports, space, underwater adventure, and mountaineering.

 A Tank Commander flocked hair Action Man